 - Ecumenical - Although based in the Episcopal Church, we welcome any Christian seeker who

 shares our values and desires to fully know, love, and serve the Lord.

 - Faith-based - We know that we are saved through faith, but we demonstrate our faith through actively

 practicing monastic principles of prayer, study and service in unique ways.

-- Inclusive - acceptance into the Community is based on one's desire to share in the treasures of love and
+- Inclusive - acceptance into the Community is based on one's desire to share in the treasures of

-achievement or ethnicity.
+academic achievement, race or ethnicity.

-- Contemplative and Action-oriented - we strive to blend the contemplative life with a life of action in a
+- Contemplative and Action-oriented - we strive to blend the contemplative life with a life of action

 If you seek a place to know, love and serve the Lord in your own unique way, in the way that God made you,